John R. Brooke

-John Rutter Brooke (July 21, 1838 – September 5, 1926) was one of the last surviving generals of the American Civil War when he died aged 88.
+John Rutter Brooke (July 21, 1838 – September 5, 1926) served as Military Governor of Puerto Rico, Military Governor of Cuba, and was one of the last surviving generals of the American Civil War when he died aged 88.

 Early life

 Brooke was born in Pottstown, Pennsylvania, and was educated in nearby Collegeville and West Chester.

 Civil War

 Brooke's military career began when he joined the 4th Pennsylvania Infantry with the rank of captain in April 1861.
 In August, he became colonel of the newly raised 53rd Pennsylvania Infantry and served in the 1862 Peninsula Campaign.

 He temporarily commanded a brigade during the Battle of Antietam in September of that year.
 In May 1863, he was given permanent command of a brigade of the 1st Division of the II Corps, which he led in the Battle of Chancellorsville and during the Gettysburg campaign.

 On the second day of the Battle of Gettysburg, July 2, 1863, Brooke found himself in the thick of the action when Confederate lieutenant general James Longstreet launched his assault against the Union lines south of Gettysburg.
 Rushed into action as reinforcements by Maj.
 Gen. Winfield Hancock, Colonel Brooke launched a limited counterattack against oncoming Confederate forces with his brigade in the Wheatfield.
 Although he was knocked out of action with a severe wound, his men temporarily stopped the Confederates and stabilized the Union line long enough to prevent a breakthrough.

 After recovery, Brooke subsequently also fought in the Overland Campaign, including the Battle of Spotsylvania Court House and other battles.
 He was promoted to brigadier general of volunteers on May 12, 1864.
 General Brooke was critically wounded, again, at Cold Harbor in June.
 Brooke led a division in western Virginia late in the war.
 He was promoted to brevet major general in the volunteer army on August 1, 1864, for his service at Totopotomoy and Cold Harbor, and to brevet brigadier general in the regular army on March 2, 1867, for Spotsylvania Court House.